maicher/dotfiles/README.md

 I use [lf](https://github.com/gokcehan/lf) file manager which is fast and also serves as an entry point for running scripts.

-As it runs in terminal I use it also over ssh on servers.
+As it runs in terminal I use it also over SSH on servers.

 ## Hotkeys